Southend-on-Sea: Administrative history

 On 1 April 1974, under the Local Government Act 1972, Southend became a district of Essex, with the county council once more providing county-level services to the town.
 In 1990, Southend was the first local authority to outsource its municipal waste collection to a commercial provider.
-However, in 1998 it again became the single tier of local government when it became a unitary authority.
+However, in 1998, it became the single tier of local government again when it became a unitary authority.

-Upon receiving city status on 1 March 2022, the council voted to rename itself 'Southend-on-Sea City Council'.
+Upon receiving city status on 1 March 2022, the council voted to rename itself Southend-on-Sea City Council.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Coat of arms and twinning

 The Latin motto, 'Per Mare Per Ecclesiam', emblazoned on the municipal coat of arms, translates as 'By [the] Sea, By [the] Church', reflecting Southend's position between the church at Prittlewell and the sea as in the Thames estuary.

 The city has been twinned with the resort of Sopot in Poland since 1999 and has been developing three-way associations with Lake Worth Beach, Florida.